dangaiden/blog/content/post/2020/2020-01-31-post-vmworld-europe-2019-days-1-and-2.md

   - vmworld

 ---
-<span style="font-family: Nunito; font-size: 16px;">Here I will explain a summary of days 1 and 2 (November 4th and 5th) of VMworld Europe 2019 from my perspective.</span>
+<span >Here I will explain a summary of days 1 and 2 (November 4th and 5th) of VMworld Europe 2019 from my perspective.</span>

-<span style="font-family: Nunito; font-size: 16px;">So, the first official day is on Monday (November 4th) where there aren&#8217;t many people like the next day (the second day, Tuesday 5th) but anyway there are many activities to do!</span>
+<span >So, the first official day is on Monday (November 4th) where there aren&#8217;t many people like the next day (the second day, Tuesday 5th) but anyway there are many activities to do!</span>

 <span style="font-family: Nunito;"><img loading="lazy" class="alignnone wp-image-1445 " src="/wp-content/uploads/2020/01/VMworld_genses_badge-e1580427419534-768x768.jpg" alt="" width="428" height="428" srcset="/wp-content/uploads/2020/01/VMworld_genses_badge-e1580427419534-768x768.jpg 768w, /wp-content/uploads/2020/01/VMworld_genses_badge-e1580427419534-300x300.jpg 300w, /wp-content/uploads/2020/01/VMworld_genses_badge-e1580427419534-1024x1024.jpg 1024w, /wp-content/uploads/2020/01/VMworld_genses_badge-e1580427419534-150x150.jpg 150w, /wp-content/uploads/2020/01/VMworld_genses_badge-e1580427419534.jpg 1370w" sizes="(max-width: 428px) 100vw, 428px" /></span>

-<span style="font-family: Nunito; font-size: 16px;">This time I was awarded a blogger pass, hence, I will have the honor to be with other bloggers at VMworld while enjoying some privileges like having a reserved seat in the general session, stay with other bloggers or join some special events.</span>
+<span >This time I was awarded a blogger pass, hence, I will have the honor to be with other bloggers at VMworld while enjoying some privileges like having a reserved seat in the general session, stay with other bloggers or join some special events.</span>

 # **<span style="font-family: Nunito;  font-size: 32px;">The Community: vCommunity</span>**

-<span style="font-family: Nunito; font-size: 16px;">I think that for almost everyone that is involved in the vCommunity, VMworld means vCommunity but why?</span>
+<span >I think that for almost everyone that is involved in the vCommunity, VMworld means vCommunity but why?</span>

-<span style="font-family: Nunito; font-size: 16px;">Easy, is the main event where you can meet again your friends, make new ones and have fun with them!
+<span >Easy, is the main event where you can meet again your friends, make new ones and have fun with them!
 By the way, vCommunity means virtual community and not VMware Community 😉<br /> </span>

-<span style="font-family: Nunito; font-size: 16px;">This year, I was able to help as a Champion for the <strong>Tech Level up Project</strong> which is the one who made The <span style="text-decoration: underline;"><strong>vTrail Map</strong></span> (A community guide for your virtualization journey)!</span>
+<span >This year, I was able to help as a Champion for the <strong>Tech Level up Project</strong> which is the one who made The <span style="text-decoration: underline;"><strong>vTrail Map</strong></span> (A community guide for your virtualization journey)!</span>

 <blockquote class="twitter-tweet" data-width="550" data-dnt="true">
   <p lang="en" dir="ltr">